The Boom Bust Cycle and Its Importance

 - Ensure you are having sufficient rest.
 It is pivotal as a form of injury prevention to have adequate rest.
 This can be done by having complete rest days or even reducing load/intensity for a few sessions.

-If you have any questions about the boom and bust cycle or you feel that you’re not quite getting the best out of your program, book online or call us on 07 3352 5116 to see our Exercise Physiologist today!
+If you have any questions about the boom and bust cycle or you feel that you’re not quite getting the best out of your program, our talented physiotherapist team is here to help.
+Book an appointment online or call us on 07 3352 5116 to see our Exercise Physiologist today!